Debye–Waller factor

 The Debye–Waller factor (DWF), named after Peter Debye and Ivar Waller, is used in condensed matter physics to describe the attenuation of x-ray scattering or coherent neutron scattering caused by thermal motion.
-It is also called the B factor, atomic B factor, or temperature factor.
+It is also called the temperature factor.
 Often, "Debye–Waller factor" is used as a generic term that comprises the Lamb–Mössbauer factor of incoherent neutron scattering and Mössbauer spectroscopy.

 The DWF depends on the scattering vector q.
-For a given q, DWF(q)$^2$ gives the fraction of elastic scattering; 1 – DWF(q)$^2$ correspondingly gives the fraction of inelastic scattering.
-(Strictly speaking, this probability interpretation is not true in general.)
+For a given q, DWF(q)$^2$ gives the fraction of elastic scattering; 1 – DWF(q)$^2$ correspondingly gives the fraction of inelastic scattering (strictly speaking, this probability interpretation is not true in general).
 In diffraction studies, only the elastic scattering is useful; in crystals, it gives rise to distinct Bragg reflection peaks.
 Inelastic scattering events are undesirable as they cause a diffuse background — unless the energies of scattered particles are analysed, in which case they carry valuable information (for instance in inelastic neutron scattering or electron energy loss spectroscopy).